WebAssembly/design/Rationale.md

 ergonomics, portability, performance, security, and Getting Things Done.

 WebAssembly was designed incrementally, with multiple implementations being pursued concurrently.
-Design desisions are made with a solid rationale, but as implementations move forward and developers start using WebAssembly it may turn out to that some decisions were suboptimal.
+Design decisions are made with what the authors believe to be a solid rationale, but as the MVP stablizes, implementations appear, and we get experience from real-world codebases, we can revisit the alternatives listed below, reevaluate the tradeoffs and update the [design](AstSemantics.md) before the MVP is finalized.

 ## Why AST?